compi-migui/tfg-doc/src/md/80_sustainability.md

 \newpage
 # Sustainability analysis
-May or may not be necessary.
-Talk of renewables might be nice.
+This is in the official template but it may not be necessary.
+If we must include it, talk of renewables might be nice.